ruoka/YarDB/README.md

-# YARESTDB
+# YarDB - Yet Another RESTFul Database

-Yet Another RESTFul Database - Under Construction!
+Under Construction!

-Implemented with C++17
+This DB has a Web Services API based the RESTFul principles

-Queries are based on HTTP protocol
+Data is transported as JSON objects over HTTP/1.1 and stored as FSON objects (i.e. FAST encoded) with some metadata

-Data is transferred as JSON objects and stored as FSON objects (i.e. FAST encoded) with some metadata
+The DB is implemented with C++17